-The conference will focus on what it means to teach ecumenism and World Christianity in the twenty-first century, and will bring together senior and as well emerging scholars of diverse disciplines within the field of theology and religious studies who have an interest in ecumenism and World Christianity.
-Speakers from a broad range of different church traditions and regional contexts will engage on the topic together.
+The conference will focus on what it means to teach ecumenism and World Christianity in the twenty-first century, and will bring together senior as well as emerging scholars of diverse disciplines within the field of theology and religious studies who have an interest in ecumenism and World Christianity.
+Speakers from a broad range of church traditions and regional contexts will engage on the topic together.

 Ecumenism embodies the search for reconciliation and unity, the emancipation from oppression and the collaborative work for justice and peace.
 Ecumenical dialogues engage churches on ecclesiology, baptism, Eucharist and ministry and discuss questions of mutual recognition as well as common witness and service.